pymeasure/pymeasure/docs/dev/adding_instruments.rst

     # We are not mocking this in FakeInstrument, let's override silently
     Extreme5000.id = 'Extreme 5000 identification from instrument'

-You will notice that a documentation string is required, and should be descriptive and specific.
+You will notice that a documentation string is required,  :ref:`docstrings` below for details.

 When we use this property we will get the identification information.